rhaker/react-native-select-contact-email-ios/readme.md

 # Additional Notes

-The email will be resolved even if it does not exist, so you should check for the case where value is null or empty.
+The email will be resolved even if it does not exist, so you should check for the case where value is null, empty, or undefined.

 # Error Callback

 The following will cause an error callback (use the console.log to see the specific message):

 1) Ios8 or higher is not being used
+2) User denies access to addressbook

 # Known Issues